 For most patients, pain that has a dental origin will not get better by itself.
 Sometimes it might temporarily go away, but then will usually come back worse than it was before.
 Give us a call and let our doctors help you get to the root cause of your emergency so you can get back to living your life pain-free!

 We often tell our patients that as much as we work hard to make our treatments last, we are never going to be as good as God.
 That is, your natural teeth and bones are almost always more durable than anything a dentist can put in your mouth.
 Over time, fillings may leak or break or fall out.
 Crowns may get loose or come off.
 A denture can warp or break or not fit like it used to.

 Often, dental work fails because the tooth or teeth it’s built on begin to fail.
 If a tooth develops a cavity, it can cause a filling or crown that’s anchored to it to stop working as it should.
 Even though teeth and bones look hard and rigid, they are alive and always moving and changing based on the forces they are experiencing.
 If something starts to go wrong, anything fitted to your mouth may no longer function the way it used to.

 Unlike your mouth, the work we do is not alive and cannot repair itself.
 If left alone, it will usually only break more.
 If you notice that dental work you had in the past is starting to fail, don’t wait for it to totally break: give us a call today so we can help you fix it!

 Not all emergencies hurt.
 But we totally get that a “social” emergency can be an emergency too!
 Maybe you chipped a front tooth, or a visible crown or filling has fallen off and it shows when you smile.
-Maybe you have an unexpected social function or just want a bright smile for your interview next week.
+Maybe you have an important social function or just want a bright smile for your interview next week.
 No matter the situation, we would love to help you get beautiful results in a timely manner.
 Give us a call today and let us help you handle your aesthetic 911!